Connecting Open Broadcaster Software (OBS) to Switchboard

 faceTime_ok2.png

-Adjust audio into the green section by moving the slider to the left.
+Adjust the audio so that it is in the green section by moving the slider to the left.

 audio_slider.png